course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=11725981&assignment_repo_type=AssignmentRepo)
 # The impact of price on reviews for the 100 most expensive and 100 least expensive private rooms of Airbnb

-_"To what extent do the 100 most expensive private rooms get more reviews than the 100 cheapest private rooms compared across 5 Western-European capitals (Amsterdam, Berlin, Brussels, London, Paris) on an annual time base?
+_"To what extent do the 100 most expensive private rooms get more yearly reviews than the 100 cheapest private rooms compared across 5 Western-European capitals (Amsterdam, Berlin, Brussels, London, Paris) on an annual time base?
 An analysis of multiple cities and time-frames."_

 # Project Motivation
 <div style="float: right; margin: 0px 0px 10px 10px;">